Last Updated on October 3, 2022 by Pamela

 Musée de la Civilisation in Quebec City’s Old Port features an exhibit on the past and present of the People of Quebec, as well as special exhibits throughout the year that focus on science, agriculture, and history.
 A fun outing for children and adults alike.

-Musée de l’Amérique Francophone is perched across from Notre Dame de Québec Basilica-Cathedral, is quite possibly the best museum in the city for understanding the history of the French peoples in Quebec.
+Musée de l’Amérique Francophone is perched across from Notre Dame de Québec Basilica-Cathedral, and is quite possibly the best museum in the city for understanding the history of the French peoples in Quebec.
 It should be noted that the museum is currently under renovation and expected to reopen in 2023.

 Musée du Fort is a tiny museum atop Le Chic Shack near Château Frontenac.
 This museum is known for its 30-minute sound and light show about the six sieges of Quebec, including the Battle of the Plains of Abraham in 1759.

 In a city that is over 410 years old, there are bound to be a few historic sites everyone should visit.
-These historic sites, along with museums and archives create living history of Quebec City.
+These historic sites, along with museums and archives create a living history of Quebec City.

 If you’re a lover of military history, then a visit to La Citadelle de Québec should be at the top of your list.
 Located in Old Quebec, La Citadelle is an active military base.
 Take a guided tour and visit the museum.
 When you’re done, head over to Musée du Fort.